camaraproject/Commonalities/documentation/API-design-guidelines.md

 ## 5. Versioning

-Versioning is a practice by which, when a change occurs in the API, a new version of that API is released.
-The new version and the previous one may coexist for a certain period of time.
+Versioning is a practice by which, when a change occurs in the API, a new version of that API is created.

 API versions use a numbering scheme in the format: x.y.z